OlavWolfiken/BetterDiscord/README.md

 This repository contains all custom content made by OlavWolfiken for BetterDiscord.

 ## Requirements
-The custom content provided in this repository requires you to have BetterDiscord installed: https://betterdiscord.app/
+The custom content provided in this repository requires you to have [BetterDiscord](https://betterdiscord.app/) installed.

 ## Installation
 WIP